Washable tampon: the right hygienic protection for you?

 • tie the roll before placing it in the vagina;

 The models found on the market are generally made of organic cotton.
 Depending on the brand, they are sold in packs of 8 or in packs of 4.
-And if you are a fan of pretty prints, know that organic cotton pads adopt all kinds of floral, graphic, geometric patterns...
+And if you are a fan of pretty prints, know that the organic cotton pads adopt all kinds of floral, graphic, geometric patterns...

 Good to know, the washable tampon is compatible with the IUD.
-The washable tampon is inserted into the vagina while the IUD is lodged in the uterus.
+The washable tampon is inserted into the vagina while the IUD is housed in the uterus.
 So, no interaction is to be feared!

 What are the advantages of the washable tampon?

-In addition to being respectful of the environment, the washable tampon is also good for our wallet, because it is reusable almost infinitely (it generally has a 10-year guarantee).
-A good point when you know that on average, a woman spends in her life about 3,800 € in periodic protections.
+In addition to being environmentally friendly, the washable tampon is also good for our wallet, because it is reusable almost infinitely (it generally has a 10-year warranty).
+A good point when we know that on average, a woman spends around €3,800 on periodic protection in her lifetime.

-Is the washable tampon for me?
+Is the washable tampon right for me?

 What are the best alternatives to reusable tampons?

-By Valerie
+By Valérie

 Questions ?